Alfa Romeo Tonale review

 What Car? says...

-The Alfa Romeo Tonale has a tough task on its hands: to keep existing Alfa fans happy while appealing to a new breed of buyers looking for an intriguing alternative to the familiar family SUV lineup.
+The Alfa Romeo Tonale has a tough task on its hands: to keep Alfa fans happy while appealing to a new breed of buyers looking for an intriguing alternative to more familiar SUV models.

-The first part could be tricky, because very few SUVs are anywhere near sporty enough to satisfy the 'Alfisti' (die-hard fans of the Italian car maker).
-Still, the Tonale does have a lot to offer in other respects.
+The first part could be tricky, because very few family SUVs are anywhere near sporty enough to satisfy the Alfisti (die-hard fans of the Italian car maker) – although if anyone can do it, it’s probably Alfa Romeo.

 Overview

-The Tonale offers fun hatchback-like handling, but that's not enough to make it stand out over its more accomplished family SUV rivals, especially when it’s priced to compete with premium rivals that have plusher and more spacious interiors.
+The Alfa Romeo Tonale offers fun, hatchback-like handling, but that's not enough to make it stand out over its more accomplished family SUV rivals, especially when it’s priced to compete with premium rivals that have plusher and more spacious interiors.
+If you do buy one, we'd stick with the mild-hybrid engine and entry-level Sprint trim.

 • Composed handling